camunda/camunda-docs/docs/reference/feel/language-guide/feel-data-types.md

 ---
 id: feel-data-types
-title: Data Types
+title: Data types
 description: "This document outlines data types, including null, number, string, boolean, and more."
 ---

-FEEL defines the following types.
+FEEL defines the following types:

 ### Null

-Nothing, null or nil (i.e. the value is not present).
+Nothing, null, or nil (i.e. the value is not present).

 * Java Type: `null`